Eta forms and the odd pseudodifferential families index: Extended eta invariant

 again modulo commutators.
 The regularized trace and integral of the last term gives the difference of the three pulled-back eta forms and $\mu$ defines the term $\tilde\delta_{\cA}$ on the fibre product.

 Thus it remains to analyse the second term in \eqref{efatopi.168}.
 The exterior differentials in \eqref{gcf.10} each fall on either a factor from $\tilde G^{-\infty}_{\sus}(\phi;E)$ or on $\cA.$ The terms involving no derivative of the first type, so the `pure $\cA$ part', makes no contribution, since as discussed earlier, the rotation factor $M(t)$ disappears.
-Thus, only terms with at least one derivative falling on the first factor, $\tilde g,$ need be considered.
+Thus, only terms with at least one derivative falling on the first three factors of \eqref{efatopi.166} need to be considered.
 This results in a smoothing operator and the regularization of the trace functional is not necessary.
-Then the $\tau$ integral reduces to the value of the integrand at $\tau=\infty$ which depends only on the leading term in $\cA$ as $\tau\to\infty,$ which is to say the corresponding term in $A$ itself, and $R_{\infty}(\tilde g).$ This leads to the additional term $\tilde{\mu} _A$ in \eqref{efatopi.100}. \end{proof}
+Then the $\tau$ integral reduces to the value of $\lambda_{t}$ at $\tau=\infty$ which depends only on the leading term in $\cA$ as $\tau\to\infty,$ which is to say the corresponding term in $A$ itself, and $R_{\infty}(\tilde g).$ This leads to the additional term $\tilde{\mu} _A$ in \eqref{efatopi.100}. \end{proof}

 The left action of the groups on the fibres of the index bundle induces a contraction map

 \begin{corollary} There is a smooth odd form $\tilde\delta$ on $G^{-\infty}_{\sus}(\phi;E)\times_Y\cA(\phi)$ such that